fleetingnotes/fleeting-notes-website-md/publish/posts/improve-note-taking-by-organizing-like-code.md

 ```

 ## How to apply these concepts to your note-taking
 So you might be wondering, how can we apply these principles to note-taking?
-By using [[bi-directional links|wikilinks]] in your notes!
+By using [[bi-directional-links|wikilinks]] in your notes!
 Wikilinks are essentially [[notes/programming functions|functions]] but for notes.

 Currently, in note-taking, most people write "[[notes/spaghetti code|spaghetti notes]]".
 It's no wonder most people find notes difficult to find and hard to organize.